opentok/opentok-ios-sdk-samples/2.Lets-Build-OTPublisher/README.md

 AVFoundation for every frame that is output from the camera capture session.
 After some processing, the video capture invokes its own `OTVideoCaptureConsumer` with the captured frame.
-Note the consumer is set by the OpenTok SDK during instantiation of the publisher.
+Note the consumer is set by the OpenTok iOS SDK during instantiation of the publisher.

 Putting it all together